marifolsom/next-episode/README.md

 ## Technologies, APIs, Modules Used:
-- The technologies, APIs, and modules you used and a description of each
 - The Movie Database (TMDb) API - The Movie Database (TMDb) is a community built movie and TV database.
-TMDb has 383,412 movies, 72,667 TV shows, 1,092,166 people, 1,838,522 images, with 270,465 edits Last Week.
+TMDb has 383,412 movies, 72,667 TV shows, 1,092,166 people, 1,838,522 images, with 270,465 edits last week.
+Lots of information about TV/movies!
 - Modules:
   - body-parser - a body parsing middleware that allows you to use `request.body`.
 With body-parser we can grab the body of the HTTP request.
   - method-override - allows you to use HTTP methods like `PUT` and `DELETE` in places where is usually isn't supported.
   - express-session - allows for session storage.
 This means that things like authentication, ids, etc. can be stored in a certain session.
   - bcrypt - a library that hashes passwords.
 This allows you to store an encrypted password in your database, and not a plain text one, by salting and hashing the password entered by the user.
 In our case, we just generated a salt and hard coded it.
   - isomorphic-fetch - allows you to `fetch()` in node, even though `fetch()` is usually only available in the browser. isomorphic-fetch allowed me to `fetch()` from APIs on the server side and not just client side.